 The moment reminded me of that day at the Veterinarian’s office when my cat died.
-I was with the Doctor and it was time to put him down but I begged and pleaded, “Please Doctor, I don’t care how much it costs, can you please just keep him alive a little longer?”
+I was with the Doctor and it was time to put him down.
+I begged and pleaded, “Please Doctor, I don’t care how much it costs, can you please just keep him alive a little longer?”

 That was this day.

-I remembered as I stared into the Doctors eyes watching him as he shook his head at my utter grief.
+I remembered as I stared into the Doctors eyes watching him as he shook his head at my debilitating grief.
 He was quiet and soft spoken, very similar to this Etrade guy, and he said, “There is nothing more we can do.”

-So here I was, reliving that day.
+I was reliving that day.

 The saddest day of my life.

 When the doctor told me this at the Vet, I took my cat outside for one final goodbye.
-We sat on the curb on Sunset Boulevard and he was in my arms and I cried and I cried.
+We sat on the curb on Sunset Boulevard and he was in my arms and I cried and cried.